TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 13/Joshua 13.28.md

 ---

-This is the inheritance of the children of Gad according to their families, the cities and the villages thereof.
+This is the inheritance of the children of Gad according to their families, the cities and its villages.